 There are a lot of books that are just okay – they won’t actively hurt our kids – but some are downright exemplary, and those are the books that Sarita wants to include in her curricula.
 To narrow it down, Sarita looks for seven things:

 - Solid character development

 - A contribution to the reader’s cultural literacy

 - Something that is emotionally compelling, or grips your soul

 You don’t have to actually visit every country on the planet to expand your horizons.
 You can get there – for free! – through the pages of a good book.

 - As you read about children and their parents, you discover that families around the world desire the same things: food, shelter, schooling, and the best for their children.

 - Books help us learn vicariously.
-If it’s not likely your children will experience gang violence in your neighborhood, they can start to gain an understanding of the complexities of racism and gangs in a book like The Outsiders.
+Your children may not experience gang violence in your neighborhood, but they can start to gain an understanding of the complexities of racism and gangs in a book like The Outsiders.

 - Books help us develop empathy, and empathizing with characters in a variety of settings and places aids us develop this skill in real life.
 When we encounter people from other cultures and backgrounds, we will be better equipped to appreciate, take interest in, and have respect for cultural differences.